bhomaidan1990/diplib/doc/src/features.md

 The 3D equivalent to the \ref size_features_Perimeter feature.
 It does not assume a single connected component, and will include all surfaces in the measurement, including those of holes.

-\literature
-<li>J.C.
+!!! literature
+    - J.C.
 Mullikin and P.W.
 Verbeek, "Surface area estimation of digitized planes," Bioimaging 1(1):6-16, 1993.
-\endliterature

 \subsection size_features_Feret Feret
 Computes the maximum and minimum object diameters from the object's convex hull, using